 Federal Stafford Loans must be repaid.
 Repayment begins 60 days after the loan is fully disbursed, unless a deferment condition applies.

-Parents may request an in-school deferment for PLUS Loans taken out for their dependent child.
-Keep in mind that this change is only for PLUS loans that are first disbursed on or after July 1, 2008.
+Parents may request an in-school deferment for PLUS loans taken out for their dependent child.
+It is the parent's responsibility to request the in-school deferment from the Loan Servicer.
+Also, keep in mind that this change is only for PLUS loans that are first disbursed on or after July 1, 2008.

 If you do not pass the credit check, you might still be able to receive a loan if someone (such as a relative or friend who is able to pass the credit check) agrees to be the endorser on the loan, promising to repay it if you should fail to do so.